m4sterle/korok4est/content/posts/about-me.md

 Ironically, it wasn't until I was already in medical school that I discovered my authentic answer to the dreaded "why medicine?" question that haunts every medical school application and interview.

-Throughout my time at Dell, I realized I had secretly signed up to play one epic, never-ending [[notes/game-of-clue|game of CLUE]] for a living—and I *loved* it.
+Throughout my time at Dell, I realized I had secretly signed up to play one epic, never-ending [[posts/game of clue|game of CLUE]] for a living—and I *loved* it.
 The process of differential diagnosis—collecting clues, ruling out suspects, making your final accusation—lit up my brain in ways nothing else had before.

 Clinical reasoning wasn't just another skill to master; it was a fundamental way of seeing the world that matched how my mind naturally works.
 At this point, every physician should be carrying a magnifying glass alongside their stethoscope, because fundamentally, **they're detectives solving the mysteries of human suffering**.
 This realization made Detective Le come alive.